moves-rwth/attestor/README.md

     $ git clone https://github.com/moves-rwth/attestor.git
     $ mvn install

+Please note that the installation requires an internet connection as maven will install additional dependencies.

 ## Running Attestor

-Instructions on running attestor from the command-line can be found in the [wiki](https://github.com/moves-rwth/attestor/wiki/Running-Attestor-from-the-command-line).

-## Examples and Benchmarks
+The simplest (and recommended) way to use Attestor is to create a new benchmark project that contains the code to be analyzed.

-There is a [separate repository][2] that collects benchmarks and example programs that have been successfully analyzed.
+To get started, there is a [separate repository][2] that collects benchmarks and example programs that have been successfully analyzed.
-Each benchmark can be executed individually using maven.
+Each benchmark collection can be executed individually by running the following maven command from the benchmark's root directory:

-Details are provided in the README of the indidividual collection of examples.
+    $ mvn clean install exec:exec@run

+We also provide a maven archetype that allows to create new benchmark projects that include a small running example.
+Details on creating new benchmark projects are found [here][14].

+It is also possible to directly run attestor from the command-line using individual settings files.
+Instructions on running attestor from the command-line can be found in the [wiki][15].
+The format and possible options of Attestor's settings are also explained in the [wiki][16].

 ## Documentation and Publications